Rodis-Infrastructure/Azalea-Archive/README.md

    npm run db:init
    ```

-5. To start the bot, run the following command:
+5. Start the bot by running the following command:

    ```bash
    npm start